 Data about eating disorders in trans and non-binary people is also lacking, but one study from 2015 showed that trans college students had elevated rates of disordered eating.

-It’s no wonder anorexia goes undiagnosed and untreated in many populations: Medicine and science has almost wholly focused on anorexia as something young, white, middle-class, cis women have.
-But it’s important that we not allow these institutional biases color our own thinking, especially if we are concerned about a loved one.
+It’s no wonder anorexia goes undiagnosed and untreated in many populations: Medicine and science have almost wholly focused on anorexia as something young, white, middle-class, cis women have.
+But it’s important that we not allow these institutional biases to color our own thinking, especially if we are concerned about a loved one.

 Signs a loved one may have anorexia nervosa

 So, we aren’t necessarily going to know if a friend or relative has a low heart rate.
 What we can see and evaluate are their behaviors.
 And there are some common behaviors that can indicate anorexia, such as:

 - Food avoidance, making excuses to not attend or participate in meals, skipping meals

 - Fixation on the nutritional content of food